20 Best All-Inclusive Cruises for Your Next Vacation

 David Sacks/Getty Images

-For a luxurious vacation at sea that won’t deliver a shocking bill on disembarkation day, focus your search on all-inclusive cruises.
-While most of the best cruises can, at times, feel all-inclusive if you eat in the main dining room and drink only tap water on the rocks, that’s not always the case.
-Many restaurants on the bulk of cruise ships, even on the most trusted cruise lines, carry an extra fee (anywhere from $30 to $100 per person, per meal), and soda, wine, beer, and cocktails are going to cost you.
-And if you want to try a spinning class in the fitness center or do yoga on the deck, expect to see a charge added to your folio.
+For a luxurious vacation at sea that won’t deliver a shocking bill on disembarkation day, choose to take all-inclusive cruises.
+While most of the best cruises can feel all-inclusive, providing you eat in the one main dining room with everyone else and drink only soft drinks or flat water, truly all-inclusive cruises are a world apart.
+Why?
+Many of the specialty restaurants on cruise ships cost extra (anywhere from $25 to over $100 per person, per meal), and drinks like wine, beer, cocktails, sparkling water and good coffee and tea are going to make your bill bubble up every day!
+And if you want to try a spinning in the fitness center, attend a yoga class or log on to the internet to post photos of your cruise on Instagram, expect to see even more charges added to your folio.

-True all-inclusive cruises, on the other hand, offer guests nearly everything they could dream of while at sea (and on land).
-Of course, the per person fare will be higher than your usual stateroom on the big cruise ships, but you’ll get so much more included and have no surprises on your credit card statement.
-How much higher will depend on the specific ship and how luxurious it is!
+All-inclusive cruises, on the other hand, provide guests with nearly everything they could need and want while at sea (and maybe even on land too).
+Of course, the per-person cruise fare will be higher on all-inclusive cruises, but you’ll get so much more included and will see no surprises on your credit card statement.

-If you’re traveling as a family, consider one of the best cruises for kids, but for an all-in grown-up experience, try these all-inclusive cruises that cover all meals, even at the specialty dining destinations on board, as well as all activities.
-Many of them will also cover your alcoholic drinks, gratuities, laundry, shore excursions, airfare, and more.
-Read on to find out which—and to book your next trip!
+If you’re traveling as a family, consider one of the best cruises for kids, or maybe leave the kids at home and take an adults-only cruise or a couples cruise.
 If you decide that you’d prefer to be pampered on land, head over to this list of the best all-inclusive resorts.

 Regent Seven Seas Cruises